-Many women find prenatal vitamins hard to stomach.
-I often have patients ask me if they have to take them.
+Many women find prenatal vitamins hard to stomach, and I often have patients ask me if they have to take them.
 The short answer is, it depends.

 The necessity of taking prenatal vitamins depends on your nutritional status at the beginning of pregnancy.
 Are you well nourished, malnourished or obese?
-In the U.S., if you are eating a normal, healthy diet, vitamin and mineral supplements are probably not required.
+In the U.S., if you are eating a normal healthy diet, vitamin and mineral supplements are probably not required.
 When there is a problem with inadequate sources of vitamins or minerals, the first solution is a healthy diet.

 Since you are building the blood volume of the fetus, you will need to provide about 1000 mg of iron to the fetal-placental unit over the 40 weeks of pregnancy.
 Much of this can be achieved with the correct diet, however, taking 30 mg of iron daily can be of great assistance.

 In addition to the folic acid and iron, it takes about 30 grams of calcium to build the fetal skeleton and most of this growth occurs during the last 10 weeks.
 Your diet and prenatal vitamin will certainly provide adequate reserves.
 Most women do get heartburn during their pregnancy.
 It is perfectly okay to use Tums or Rolaids and these antacids are loaded with calcium.